andrerfcsantos/f1-discord-bot/README.md

 Discord bot that posts information about Formula 1 on discord by user request.

-## Invite the bot to your Discord Server
+## Invite the bot to your Discord server

-The easiest way to start using the bot is to just [invite the bot](https://discordapp.com/api/oauth2/authorize?client_id=595651486923358238&permissions=67632192&scope=bot) to your Discord server and start using the commands.
-See below if you want to run the bot on your own server/computer.
+The easiest way to use bot is to just [invite the bot](https://discordapp.com/api/oauth2/authorize?client_id=595651486923358238&permissions=67632192&scope=bot) to your Discord server and start using the commands.

+See below if you want to run the bot on your own machine/server.

 ## Usage